ropensci/stplanr/README.md

 Key functions
 -------------

-Data frames representing flows between origins and destinations must be combined with geo-referenced zones or points to generate meaningful analyses and visualisations of 'flows' or origin-destination (OD) data ([Caceres 2007](https://www.researchgate.net/profile/Francisco_Benitez/publication/3480996_Deriving_origin_destination_data_from_a_mobile_phone_network/links/0f31753ad7db9e7ece000000.pdf)). **stplanr** facilitates this with `od2line()`, which takes flow and geographical data as inputs and outputs a `SpatialLinesDataFrame`.
+Data frames representing flows between origins and destinations must be combined with geo-referenced zones or points to generate meaningful analyses and visualisations of 'flows' or origin-destination (OD) data. **stplanr** facilitates this with `od2line()`, which takes flow and geographical data as inputs and outputs a `SpatialLinesDataFrame`.
 Some example data is provided in the package:

 ``` r
 library(stplanr)